Written by Dr Jane Williams, Dr Tessa Grigg and Bindy Cummings

 Healthy development that leads to sitting.
 When should a baby sit up?

-The normal sequence of baby development follows this order: rolling, pivoting, pushing backwards and lurching forward, moving forward on tummy, leading to tummy crawling, sitting then creeping (crawling on hands and knees).
-Sitting early can interfere with this natural progression of skills, each of which plays an important role in later learning and development.
+The normal sequence of baby development follows this order: Rolling, pivoting, pushing backwards and lurching forward, moving forward on tummy, tummy crawling, sitting then creeping (crawling on hands and knees).
+Sitting early can interfere with this natural progression of skills, each of which plays a very important role in later learning and development (McWhirter, et al., 2024).
 Sitting early may also lead to bottom shuffling instead of the important movements of crawling and creeping.

-Have a listen to Dr Jane Williams in our Active Babies Smart Kids series: See full free video here.
+Have a listen to Dr Jane Williams talking on this subject, in our free Active Babies Smart Kids online series: See full free video here.

 Read more here: Please don’t sit me until I do it by myself.